NBA Rumors: Rudy Gobert Would Be ‘Dream Get’ For Celtics In 2020 Offseason

-When the 2019-20 NBA season is officially over, the Boston Celtics are expected to be aggressive on the market searching for a defensive-minded big man.
-They may have performed well even without a starting-caliber center in the regular season but in the 2020 Playoffs, their major frontcourt weakness was exposed by Bam Adebayo and the Miami Heat.
-In order to have a better chance of fully dominating the Eastern Conference and contending for the NBA championship title next year, the Celtics should highly prioritize adding a quality center that would complement their core of Jayson Tatum, Jaylen Brown, Marcus Smart, and Kemba Walker.
+When the 2019-20 NBA season is officially over, the Boston Celtics are expected to be aggressive in searching for a defensive-minded big man.
+They may have performed well even without a starting-caliber center in the regular season, but in the 2020 playoffs, their major frontcourt weakness was exposed by Bam Adebayo and the Miami Heat.

+In order to have a chance of dominating the Eastern Conference and contending for the NBA championship next year, the Celtics should prioritize adding a quality center that would complement their core of Jayson Tatum, Jaylen Brown, Marcus Smart, and Kemba Walker.

 One of the potential trade targets for the Celtics in the 2020 offseason is Rudy Gobert of the Utah Jazz.
 According to Zach Buckley of Bleacher Report, Gobert would be a “dream get” for the Celtics this fall.